src-d/hercules/README.md

 python3 labours.py -m churn-matrix
 ```

-Besides the burndown information, `-people` collects the added and deleted line statistics per
+Beside the burndown information, `--burndown-people` collects the added and deleted line statistics per
 developer.
-It shows how many lines written by developer A are removed by developer B. The format is
+Thus it can be visualized how many lines written by developer A are removed by developer B.
+This indicates collaboration between people and defines expertise teams.

-the matrix with N rows and (N+2) columns, where N is the number of developers.
+The format is the matrix with N rows and (N+2) columns, where N is the number of developers.

 1. First column is the number of lines the developer wrote.
 2. Second column is how many lines were written by the developer and deleted by unidentified developers